sjain1992/awesome-tech/docs/devops-itil.md

 I am presently recruiting for one of the UKs most respected medical research companies who are growing their operations rapidly in 2016/17.
 They are looking to hire three DevOps Engineers / Infrastructure Engineers immediately to be based in their HQ in London on an initial 3 to 6 month contract.

-Please find a brief description below:
+Please find a brief description below.

 Job Responsibilities, requirements and skills: